stepro/kdo/README.md

 The `-c, --inherit` flag inherits an existing configuration from a container specification identified in the form `[kind/]name[:container]`, where `kind` is a Kubernetes workload kind (`cronjob`, `daemonset`, `deployment`, `job`, `pod`, `replicaset`, `replicationcontroller` or `statefulset`) or `service` (default is `pod`).
 If the `kind` is not `pod`, the pod spec is based on the template in the outer workload spec, except in the case of `service`, when it is based on the workload that originally generated the first pod selected by the service.
 If `container` is not specified, the first container in the pod spec is selected.
 Init containers are not supported.

-Note that even when inheriting an existing configuration, pod labels and annotations are *not* inherited to prevent the cluster from misunderstanding the role of the pod (for instance, automatically being added as an instance behind a service).
+Note that even when inheriting an existing configuration, pod labels and annotations are *not* inherited to prevent the Kubernetes cluster from misunderstanding the role of the pod (for instance, automatically being added as an instance behind a service).
 The `--label` and `--annotate` flags can be used to re-add any labels and annotations that must be included for the pod to function properly.

 When inheriting an existing configuration, there are cases when the existing pod lifecycle and probe configuration are not implemented, would cause problems, or are entirely irrelevant for the scenario.
 The `--no-lifecyle` and `--no-probes` flags can be used to ensure these properties are not inherited.